 Rule 1: Eat something healthy a short time before going out to a restaurant.
 If you arrive at the restaurant hungry, you’ll be more inclined to overeat.

 Rule 2: Eat slowly and savor each bit.
 Enjoy the conversation at the table.
 Put your knife and fork down between bites.
-Don’t pick it up again until you’ve completely swallowed the last bite – allow your body time to digest.
+Do not pick it up again until you’ve completely swallowed the last bite – allow your body time to digest.

-Rule 3: Be the first to order at the table - This way you won't be tempted by what others order.
+Rule 3: Be the first to order at the table.
+This way you will not be tempted by what others order.

 Tip: Order from the appetizer menu.
 The appetizer plates are smaller than the dinner plates and you will eat less.
 If you are still hungry, order a side salad to help fill your tummy.

 Beware: Portion sizes in restaurants can be more than you need.
 If you receive too large a portion, eat only half.
-When you feel full, stop eating.
-You do not need to finish your meal.
-Just because it's there doesn't mean you have to eat it!
-Ask for a takeout box or doggy bag, and take it home for another meal.
+When you feel full, stop eating – You do not need to finish your meal.
+Just because the food is there, does not mean you have to eat it!
+Ask for a takeout box or doggy bag and take it home for another meal.
 Keep your portions under control when you are out to eat.
 Try to never eat until full, but only satisfied!

 Alcoholic Drink: If possible, avoid alcoholic drinks as they are high in calories.
 If you want an alcoholic beverage, stick to moderation.
 That means, in general, one (1) drink a day for women, two (2) drinks a day for men.

-Start with Soup or alad: Filling your empty stomach with soup or salad before a meal is a good way to keep you from bingeing on your entrée later.
+Start with Soup or Salad: Filling your empty stomach with soup or salad before a meal is a good way to keep you from binging on your entree later.
 Be selective.
 A clear, broth-based soup with vegetables is particularly good as an appetizer because soups in general tends to decrease your appetite.
 Most soups are low in calories and will fill you up, so you eat less.
 Soup takes a long time to eat, its filling, its low calorie, and it’s good for you.

-Main Entrée: When out to eat, usually the more expensive the steak, the less fat it contains.
+Main Entree: When out to eat, usually the more expensive the steak, the less fat it contains.
 Avoid anything with “fried” or “creamy” in the name.
-They're a quick way to double the fat, calories, and even carbohydrates (especially from breading).
+They are a quick way to double the fat, calories, and even carbohydrates (especially from breading).
 Order grilled, broiled, baked, or boiled.
 Trim visible fat off meat and poultry.
 Remember, a 3-ounce portion of meat is about the size of the palm of your hand.